AlaskaAirlines/auro-hyperlink/README.md

 All information regarding Project Setup, Technical Details, Tests and information regarding ODS Stateless Components can be found in the [./docs](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs) repository.

-## Deprecation
+## Deprecated

 During the transition from Orion to Auro, there will be specific actions taken to address a clean transition and proper deprecation of Orion resources.

 1. `<ods-hyperlink>` will continue to be supported until an official EOL has been communicated
 1. [Alternate build solutions](#alternate-build-solutions) are no longer supported and will be removed with next MAJOR release

 ## New features

 1. A new component `<auro-hyperlink>` is available that only consumes Auro resources to ensure a minimum weight and clean transition process for engineers
 1. See [Auro API](#auro-properties) for new Auro component